norune/dunspars/README.md

 ```
 dunspars config game sword-shield
 ```
-A template of supported values can be found in this project's `templates` folder.
+A template of supported values can be found in this project's `configs` folder.

 ### Custom Pokémon
 You can add custom Pokémon via a `custom.yaml` file in your local config directory; typically `~/.config/dunspars/` in Linux.\